SQream/sqream_docs/data_ingestion/ingesting_data.rst

 Best Practices for ORC
 --------------------------------
-The following list shows the best practices when inserting data from ORC files:
+The following list shows the best practices when ingesting data from ORC files:

 * You must load ORC files through :ref:`foreign_tables`.
 Note that the destination table structure must be identical to the number of columns between the source files.